djangonaut-space/program/captains.md

 - Your goal is to embody the inclusive warm community that we have at Django.
 This may include celebrating successes or sharing personal stories (humanising yourself and others).

+- Manage onboarding for Djangonauts with the program.
+Help set expectations and get them up to speed.

 - On Discord 1-2 hours a week to help connect others.